Why do most remote businesses fail

-There’s a well-known research outcome floating around that says 90% of startup companies fail within their 3 years.
-This is true for remote businesses — however, a study has never been published yet.
-My bet, remote businesses fail within their first year or even faster.
-There are a couple of reasons for failure but only a handful of them that we can pick as truly ‘remote business fails’.
+There’s a well-known research outcome floating around that says 90% of startup companies fail within their three years.
+It is right for remote businesses — however, a study has never been published yet.
+My bet, remote companies fail within their first year or even faster.
+There are a couple of reasons for failure but only a handful of them that we can pick as indeed ‘remote business fails.’

-Before you commit yourself to run a remote business, ask yourself: is my business plan really built for remote business?
+Before you commit yourself to run a remote business, ask yourself: is my business plan built for remote business?
 Will a remote business serve my goals?
-Before stepping to the scene, you need to evaluate your own plan.
-Most businesses fail because they don’t have a strategy from day 0.
+Before stepping to the scene, you need to evaluate your project.
+Most companies fail because they don’t have a strategy from day 0.

 Being a remote company means you can operate from anywhere.
-But harnessing the geo-arbitrage shouldn’t be your end-goal.
+However, harnessing the geo-arbitrage shouldn’t be your end-goal.
 In other words, if you can’t be successful without the remote business model, you won’t succeed with it.
-This is true for most digital nomads as well, by the way, they buy their ticket to a nomad resort in SE Asia and start their freelancing work.
-But they are struggling and mostly blogging about how little budget they need to live there.
+It is true for most digital nomads as well, by the way, they buy their ticket to a nomad resort in SE Asia and start their freelancing work.
+However, they are struggling and mostly blogging about how little budget they need to live there.
 That is not success — its failure.

-Well-known problem — you are committed to building a remote business but you deal with anything that can fly.
+Well-known problem — you are committed to building a remote business, but you deal with anything that can fly.
 Losing your focus will cost your growth.
-The ones who make the most money are the ones who have a simple plan, a simple offering and a narrow focus on their product or service.
-You can’t be Elon Musk — I doubt that even he can be himself and successfully run at least 3 different companies.
-You also can’t be a generalist, you have to position yourself.
-There’s a great deal of noise on the market and only those can succeed who don’t fall into the shiny object syndrome and commit their business to solve or work on one key issue or problem.
-This is especially true when you have a remote business and while everything can be anywhere, your front shop is online — harder to maintain a personal network and connections with referrals for a generalist.
+The ones who make the most money are the ones who have a simple plan, a pure offering and a narrow focus on their product or service.
+You can’t be Elon Musk — I doubt that even he can be himself and successfully run at least three different companies.
+You also can’t be a generalist, and you have to position yourself.
+There’s a great deal of noise on the market, and only those can succeed who don’t fall into the shiny object syndrome and commit their business to solve or work on one key issue or problem.
+It is especially true when you have a remote company, and while everything can be anywhere, your front-shop is online — harder to maintain a personal network and connections with referrals for a generalist.

-Of course, there are more reasons for failure, like hiring bad team members and working on products and services that don’t generate real value — but these 3 above are the ones where most of the remote businesses bleed out on the first place.
-If you fail on these ones, the lifespan of your business won’t be longer than months only.
+Of course, there are more reasons for failure, like hiring lousy team members and working on products and services that don’t generate real value — but these three above are the ones where most of the remote businesses bleed out on the first place.
+If you fail on these, the lifespan of your business won’t be longer than months only.